Skip to main content

 Queries

-The Lumi Broker routes your queries to the Data nodes containing the relevant time-interval segment if the queried time interval falls within the hot data retention period.
+The Lumi Broker routes your queries to the Data nodes containing the relevant segment if the queried time interval falls within the hot data retention period.
+Queries for data outside that range are routed to Virtual nodes.

 If you query data that's actively streaming to Lumi, the Broker routes your query to the Indexer.